Utilize our gap analysis templates to identify and close gaps in your business strategy for optimal growth.

-It’s an age-old business dilemma: You want to grow your business -- you want to implement your strategy -- but aren’t sure where or how to allocate resources to make it happen.
+It’s an age-old business dilemma: You want to grow your business -you want to implement your strategy but aren’t sure where or how to allocate resources to make it happen.
 Sound familiar?
 If so, you may need to conduct a gap analysis.

-What is a gap analysis?
+What is a Gap Analysis?

 A gap analysis is an examination and assessment of your current performance for the purpose of identifying the differences between your current state of business and where you’d like to be.
-It can be boiled down into a few questions:

 1. Where are we now?